ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : singularTransmissionMsgMaxLen

 Type:
-: Integer (non-negative) or `Not applicable`
+: Tuple of (Integer (non-negative), Boolean)

-This property, if applicable, represents the maximum Message size that can be sent without incurring network-layer fragmentation at the sender.
+If the Boolean element of this property is `true`, the Integer element represents the maximum Message size that can be sent without incurring network-layer fragmentation at the sender.
 It is specified as a number of bytes and is less than or equal to the Maximum Message Size on Send.